uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

-# Clarify the XMLRPC API correct usage
+# Improve the usage of XMLRPC API

-The primary goal of this RFC is to highlight the compatibility concerns of Uyuni and SUSE Manager (SUMA) API usage and suggest an improvement in this area.
+The primary goal of this RFC is to highlight the compatibility concerns of Uyuni and SUSE Manager (SUMA) API usage and to suggest an improvement in this area.
 When the consumers use the API, there must be a way for them to make sure they call the endpoints correctly (they need to call an existing method with correct parameters and they also need to make some